 Although I want to take my time with this renovation, there are things that I want to update as soon as possible.

 We obviously won’t be able to afford everything straight away so we’ll be doing a few quick fixes to upgrade what we already have and then replace and refurbish things properly when our finances allow us to.

 As much as we loved our last home we always knew it wouldn’t be our forever home.
 We’d actually never planned on staying there for as long as we did!

-For this reason, a financial aspect of improving our home was always on the back of our minds.
+For this reason, the financial aspect of improving our home was always at the back of our minds.